nuwa-protocol/NIPs/NIPs/nip-4.md

 ### Payment Methods

 This protocol is designed to be extensible to various payment methods for funding and settling channels.
-The initial focus is on on-chain transactions (e.g., Rooch Network tokens).
+The initial focus is on on-chain transactions.
 Other methods like Layer-2 payments (Lightning Network) or even traditional payment gateways (with appropriate tokenization of proof for funding/settlement) could be integrated by defining new `on_chain_details` for `ChannelOpenResponse` and `funding_transaction_proof` structures for `ChannelFundNotification`.

 ## Rationale